 On Wednesday, the US Energy Information Administration (EIA) said that crude stockpiles surged by 1.6 million barrels over a week to March 20.
 That compares with a forecast for a 2.8 million-barrel jump in a Reuters’ poll of analysts.
 And separately, the count for oil in the US fell by 40 rigs to 624 in the week through Friday, the lowest since the week ended March 10, 2017, according to data compiled by energy-services firm Baker Hughes (BKR).
 A year ago, the US had 816 oil rigs in operation.

 Light, sweet crude oil for May delivery rose 8.77% for the week but settled down at $22.60 per barrel at the end of Friday’s session.
 In other energy futures, gasoline was down 0.88% over the five-day period and settled at $0.60 per gallon on Friday.
 Natural gas ended the week up 5.90%, settling at $1.69 per 1 million British thermal unit at the end of Friday’s session.

-The SummerHaven Dynamic Agriculture Index Total Return Index (SDAITR) rose 1.68% for the week, compared with a fall of 2.74% in the prior week.
+The SummerHaven Dynamic Commodity Total Return Index (SDCITR) rose 3.64% on the week, compared with a decrease of 0.21% in the prior week.